ChernegaSergiy/j3-server-setup/docs/troubleshooting.md

    ```bash
    chmod +x /path/to/file
    ```
-3. For system directories, ensure Termux has proper permissions in Android settings
+3. For system directories, ensure TermOnePlus has proper permissions in Android settings

 ## Environment Setup Issues